 Q. What classes can I bid on?

 A. Most Ross electives are included in bidding, but not all.
 Courses not included in bidding may require permission of the instructor or have other specific requirements.
 Non-Ross courses (e.g., LSA, Kines, etc.) will not be available in course bidding - you will register for those via the General Registration process.
 The list of classes available for bidding can be found via the link on the Course Bidding page.

 Q. What steps do I need to take before bidding?

-A. Students must first clear all financial holds to be eligible to place any bids and should therefore ensure that all holds are cleared before bidding starts on November 16.
+A. Students must first clear all financial holds to be eligible to place any bids and should therefore ensure that all holds are cleared before bidding starts on November 13.
 Students who clear their holds after this date are responsible for contacting the Ross Registrar's Office (RossRegistrarsOffice@umich.edu) as soon as their holds are cleared in order to gain access to the bidding system.
 (This is NOT an automated process; students with holds will not be able to bid unless they promptly notify the Ross Registrar's Office that their hold is cleared!)
-The Ross Registrar's Office will accept confirmation of cleared holds until 8 a.m. on November 20 at the latest and will do their best to add students to bidding that morning so they can place their bids before the 10 a.m. close of bidding.
+The Ross Registrar's Office will accept confirmation of cleared holds until 8 a.m. on November 18 and will do their best to add students to bidding that morning so they can place their bids before the 10 a.m. close of bidding.

 Q. How does bidding work?

 A. Learn about Course Bidding using the links below:

 A. The Ross Registrar's Office will load all of the results into Wolverine Access (see Bidding Timetable for details).
 Don’t worry if you don’t see all of the classes you were awarded (or waitlisted for) right away since this process is manual.
 After your general registration appointment time starts, you can then drop/add classes directly on Wolverine Access.
 If you are interested in registering for any non-Ross courses, you will add them through general registration.

 Q. How can I learn more about elective options?